-Security clearance law is a core practice for us.
-We counsel on obtaining and protecting facilities clearances and we counsel and represent in challenges to proposals to deny security clearances to individuals.
+If you are looking for lawyers knowledgeable about security clearance appeals, that's a core practice here.
+We counsel on obtaining and protecting facilities clearances and we advise and represent in challenges to proposals to deny security clearances to individuals.
 We're here in Washington, D.C., the nation's capital, and the involved agencies are down the street.
 If you require a security clearance lawyer, we are hands-on help for your problem.

 Security Clearance Consulting

 Our lawyers represent government contractors and employees facing administrative actions, including clearance revocations.
 We consult with law firms handling other matters, such as DUIs, DWIs, divorces and bankruptcies, in the consequences to cleared individuals of charges, claims and outcomes in those other matters.
 We help our clients be proactive by understanding their situations and recommending actions that improve the chance of success before the security clearance appeal is finally considered and decided. so that the subject is in the best posture to secure a favorable determination.

 Our security clearance attorneys assist companies whose clearances have been called into question and have helped companies reform systems to meet facilities clearance guidelines, which are published in the National Industrial Security Program Operating Manual.

 Our individual security clearance appeal clients, meaning people who have received a Statement of Reasons or Letter of Intent, reside primarily in D.C., Maryland and Virginia, but we also regularly handle denials of security clearances for clients elsewhere, including recently Florida, California, Massachussets, New Jersey, Ohio, Washington, and overseas.
 Additionally we can counsel you on how to complete the complex and sometimes misleading forms requried to secure a clearance in the first instance, including the SF-86 (also known as e-QIP if completed on-line) and the SF-85P.